tspannhw/SnowflakeUserKeyValidation/README.md

 ### Steps

-Call Snowflake with this SQL to get back a list of users SHOW USERS;
+ExecuteSQLRecord: Call Snowflake with this SQL to get back a list of users SHOW USERS;

+QueryRecord

 Call Snowflake with this SQL to get back the RSA public key